 Money – Be aware of the money value exchange rate from US to EURO varies.
 This varies you can do it thru your bank, most major Airports have exchange counters.
 Best way, make sure your credit card will work in France.
-When arriving go to the closet or most convenient ATM to get Euro’s in the airport or along the way to Verdun.
+When arriving go to the closet or most convenient ATM, there are several right in Verdun.
 This will give you the cheapest conversion rate you will pay.
-It is important you have cash (Euro’s) or a Credit card that has a chip on it for European use.
+It is important you have cash (Euro’s) or a Credit card that has a chip with a pin number for European use.
 Please contact your banking center ahead of time if you are not sure.
-There are ATM’s few and far between at SOME points along the away, but again you must have the right credit card for it to work.

 Team Shirts – will be provided for the rider and mechanic 6 in total. extra’s can be ordered for $10 each.
 Every year a great company steps up and provides the team with t-shirts or team shirts.

 Graphics – Every year a awesome company provides the team with matching TEAM USA MX graphics.

 Video, Photos & Social media – Gregg Brotman from RADMX.com will be shooting an overall event video for Team USA (approx. 30-40 minutes) of on and off the track action that goes on over there.
-You will also get an individual personal video showing highlights of your individual races.
 Interviews, photos, LIVE social media posts to keep friends & family posted as your races are completed is also included.
 A Team USA video will be produced and posted online here in the USA & in Europe on major websites.
-Team USA MX posters with your picture on it will also be provided for the many, many autographs you will sign.
-You can expect coverage from the European media groups like http://www.mxcom.eu http://www.motocrossmag.be If you want all your full size, original photos it will be $100.
+You can expect coverage from the European media groups like http://www.mxcom.eu http://www.motocrossmag.be